canonical/subiquity/doc/reference/autoinstall-reference.rst

 installed will not have a keyboard at all in which case the value used here does not matter.

-The mapping's keys correspond to settings in the :file:`/etc/default/keyboard` configuration file.
+The mapping keys correspond to settings in the :file:`/etc/default/keyboard` configuration file.
 See the :manualpage:`keyboard(5) manual page <man5/keyboard.5.html>` for more details.